raydipanwita/Database/challenges/02_test_driving_model_repository_classes.md

    [starter](https://github.com/makersacademy/databases-in-python-project-starter).
 2. Use the `book_store` SQL seed instead of the `music_library` seed.
 You can find this in the `seeds` directory in the starter.
+3. Follow the design recipe as usual, before starting to test-drive the classes.
-3. Start recording yourself.
+4. Start recording yourself.
-4. Test-drive a `Book` class that has attributes for each column in the `books` table.
+5. Test-drive a `Book` class that has attributes for each column in the `books` table.
-5. Test-drive a `BookRepository` class that has a method `all` that returns a list of `Book` objects.
+6. Test-drive a `BookRepository` class that has a method `all` that returns a list of `Book` objects.
-6. Write a small program in `app.py` using the class `BookRepository` to print out the list of books to the terminal.
+7. Write a small program in `app.py` using the class `BookRepository` to print out the list of books to the terminal.

 You should get an output that looks roughly like this: